Tryptophan & Serotonin | Deficiency | Production | The turkey myth | Arachidonic acid | Carbs & serotonin | Depression | Vegan Sources | Supplements

 But what followed was a ban by the Food and Drug Administration (FDA) on the sale of L-tryptophan.
 And, just as they presumed, the incidence of EMS declined rapidly.

-The ban was lifted in 2005, and no new cases were reported.
+However, the ban was lifted in 2005 and it is said that no new cases were reported.

-However, this study here reports a new case of L-tryptophan-associated EMS, and evidence of historical and related issues.
+Contrary, this study reports a new case of L-tryptophan-associated EMS, and evidence of historical and related issues.

 That said, millions of people take tryptophan supplements with no issue, and say they feel improvement in mood and sleep.
 It is a personal choice.